matrix-org/complement/ONBOARDING.md

 ### What do I need to know if I'm coming from sytest?

-sytest has a concept of a `fixture` to configure the homeserver or test in a particular way, these are replaced with a `Blueprint` in complement.
+Sytest has a concept of a `fixture` to configure the homeserver or test in a particular way, these are replaced with a `Blueprint` in Complement.

-Unlike Sytest, each test must to opt-in to attaching core functionality to the server so the reader can clearly see what is and is not being handled automatically.
+Unlike Sytest, each test must opt-in to attaching core functionality to the server so the reader can clearly see what is and is not being handled automatically.